 Frequently Asked Questions

-Core i3 processors are powerful enough to handle streaming tasks, but it may depend on the specific model and other system components, such as the graphics card and memory.
+Core i3 processors can handle streaming tasks, but their power to do so depends on the make, model, and other system components, like memory and the graphics card.

 Core i3 processors are generally not designed to be overclocked, but some models may be overclocked to boost performance.
 However, this is not a guarantee and depends on the specific model.
 It’s essential to check the specifications.